 Oftentimes, we can get focused on one area of our life and neglect others when dealing with our convictions.
 If you are convicted about investing only in Faith Based Investment options, do those same principles govern your spending and employment decisions?
 For example, both Amazon and Disney do not pass faith based screens by some Faith Based Investment options for various reasons.
 If you choose to avoid investing in Amazon and Disney, should you keep your Amazon Prime or Disney+ accounts?
 Would you accept a job from them if it was offered?

 Screening our investments for faith based options does not directly affect our daily lives as most of us hardly focus attention on our investments.
-However, how we spend money and who we choose to work for has a direct impact on our daily lives.
+However, how we spend money and who we choose to work for has a much more direct impact.
 It can be easy to focus on areas that have minimal impact on our lifestyle by separating our investment convictions from our spending and employment decisions, but that leads to hypocrisy.

 This issue could consume our lives as we would need to spend a lot of time researching companies and their stances on many issues before buying their products.
 However, I would encourage you to start with what you already know and go from there.
 Perhaps the Lord has brought an area of inconsistency to mind in your life.
 What will you do about it?